 All students enrolled in SCHI 702 must document the work done in order to receive credit and a grade.
-All students must provide details about the work they completed and the hours they spend on the project in Labspot no later than the last day of the registered block.
+All students must provide details about the work they completed and the hours they spend on the project in the Sakai course management site no later than the last day of the registered block.